puppeteer/puppeteer/README.md

 Puppeteer is a Node library which provides a high-level API to control Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 Puppeteer is inspired by [PhantomJS](http://phantomjs.org/).
 Check our [FAQ](#faq) to learn more.

+## Use Cases
+* Up-to-date testing environment that supports the latest Javascript features.
+* Crawl your site to generate pre-rendered content for your SPA.
+* Scrape content from websites.

 ## Installation

 Get the source: